aduong58/portfolio_projects/Elist-Sales-Analysis/README.md

 Looking at the order count of products sold by Elist, the top performing product is Apple Airpods Headphones, making up nearly 45% of all orders made.
 On the other hand, the worst performing product sold was the Bose Soundsport Headphones, making up less than .03% of all orders made through Elist.

 Another product of interest is the 4k Gaming Monitor.
 It is the second most popular product sold by Elist, making 22% of orders made.
-However, it has generated the most revenue of all products at $8.4M, making up 35% of the total revenue generated from sales.
+However, it has generated the most revenue of all products at $8.4M, making up 35% of the total revenue generated from sales. <br><br>

 **Loyalty Program**
 Sales, AOV, and Orders by Loyalty Membership|